IEP

 for its authority, relevance, ease-of-use, and credibility.

-Individual Education Plan (IEP) and transition plan.
+Individualized Education Program (IEP) and transition plan.

 Introduction